microsoft/Product-Recommendations/README.md

 TODO TODO

-Insert a high level architecture diagram here.
+Insert a high-level architecture diagram here.

 TODO TODO

 ## Getting Started Guide
 Check out the getting started guide (TODO Insert link here).
-It explain how to deploy the service, and train your first model.
+It explains how to deploy the service, and train your first model.